 Open the charge port door

 Press the button on the charge port door on the right rear fender.
-If it will not open in cold weather, try pressing and holding the unlock button on your key fob, or gently warm the edges with your hands or lukewarm water.
+If it will not open in cold weather, try pressing and holding the unlock button on your key fob, or use a commercial de-icer spray.
 Do not force it open or use sharp tools.
+Check your owner's manual for cold-weather advice.

 Check for scheduled charging